taazza/rsift/README.md

 # rsift

-This is a wrapper for the Datasift API.
+This is a Ruby wrapper for the Datasift API.
 Right now, it just handles data, streams and comments.

 Check the tests for usage examples.